Poing3000/FoodPump3000/README.md

 # Usage
 The follwowing briefly describes the usage of the **FP3000** library, further details can be found in the comments in the code itself.
 Note the physical use (e.g. hardware wiring) depends on the individual implementation.
 The example **FP3000_PicoW.ino** provides an example on which pins may be used etc (see #define sections).
-In case further help is needed I suggest to have a look at the [Purr Pleaser 3000](https://github.com/Poing3000/PurrPleaser3000) project or for Single feeding: [SINGLE FEEDER]https://www.climbing-engineer.com/automatic-single-cat-feeder-2.html.
+In case further help is needed I suggest to have a look at the [Purr Pleaser 3000](https://github.com/Poing3000/PurrPleaser3000) project or for Single feeding: [Single Feeder](https://www.climbing-engineer.com/automatic-single-cat-feeder-2.html).
 These projects have a finsihed hardware implementation (schematics etc.) and show how **FP3000** can be used.

 ## Constructor
 To initialize the FP3000 object, use the following (long) constructor: